sharmavins23/rust-cli-clock/README.md

 a rendered updating clock in the CLI through Rust.
 It's a small project to simply gain familiarity with the language.

+In particular, a lot of the code formatting and style was changed to be more "rusty", adhering to specific typing, as well as breaking out functionality into separate functions and simplifying the code.

 ## Characters

 The CLI renders unicode characters from the following dataset: